TMNovikov/rsschool-cv/cv.md

 - **Discord** *Timur Novikov#5445*

 ## **About Me**
 *I know exactly who I will become in the future - a programmer.
-Now I'm learning the basics of JS, GIT.
+Now I'm learning the basics of JS, HTML,CSS,GIT.
 My priorities are personal and professional growth, high stable income, family.
-I have been working in the field of information technology, an Internet service provider in the field of Internet and TV sales for more than 5 years.
+I have been working in the field of information technology, in the field of sales for more than 5 years.
 I am engaged in sales organization, result planning, control and evaluation of the performance of subordinates in order to improve performance indicators.*

 ## **Skills**
 - *JavaScript (Basic)*
+- *CSS (Basic)*
+- *HTML (Basic)*
 - *Git (Basic)*
-- *HTML (Basic)*

 ## **Code Example**
 ```